 Little Daddy's Gumbo Bar

 After an afternoon of sightseeing at the Naval Museum and Moody Mansion, we headed to downtown Galveston for dinner.
-I'd left Saturday night to chance, and since we didn't have a reservation, some of the more popular spots had too long a wait.
-We went super casual instead, taking a table at Little Daddy's Gumbo Bar, which was busy but could seat us immediately.
+I'd left Saturday night to chance, and since we didn't have a reservation, some of the more popular spots had long waits.

-If you're in the mood for Cajun food like fried alligator, gumbo, crawfish etouffee, and po'boys, this restaurant is for you.
-I thoroughly enjoyed the generous portion of chicken, shrimp, and sausage jambalaya I ordered.
+If you're in the mood for Cajun food, such as fried alligator, gumbo, crawfish etouffee, and po'boys, this restaurant is for you.
+I thoroughly enjoyed the generous portion of jambalaya I ordered with chicken, shrimp, and sausage.

 Travel Tip: Drive to Galveston Island State Park an hour before sunset for a quiet walk in nature and pretty views of the setting sun.